Table of Contents

 Depending on your state, there are a number of agencies that help enforce federal anti-discrimination laws.
-The already-mentioned EEOC is the agency that most employees turn to when they would prefer not to file a complaint internally, sometimes because the discrimination is coming directly from the people who they would need to report it to.
+The already-mentioned EEOC is the agency that most employees turn to when they would prefer not to file a complaint internally, sometimes because the discrimination comes directly from the people they would need to report it to.

 The most effective way to keep your employees motivated to learn new things and grow with the company is by making them feel safe and appreciated.
 A discrimination-free work environment is vital to achieving this goal.
 Matters such as a worker’s sex or gender shouldn’t be a factor in any business decision.

-Here are some steps businesses can take in the process of building a company culture in which gender discrimination cannot and will not thrive.
+Here are some ways businesses can build a company culture where gender discrimination cannot and will not thrive.

-A great way to ensure your workers get promotions or higher pay solely based on their hard work and dedication is by making the hiring and evaluation processes as transparent as possible.
-Clearly identify the milestones workers need to reach in order to qualify for senior-level positions.
+- Increase Transparency: A great way to ensure your workers get promotions or higher pay solely based on their hard work and dedication is by making the hiring and evaluation processes as transparent as possible.
+Clearly identify the milestones workers need to reach to qualify for senior-level positions.

-Still, even if your business takes genuine steps towards preventing gender discrimination, it only takes one such situation to tarnish the company’s reputation and possibly lead to a very expensive lawsuit.
+There are many ways to prevent gender discrimination in the workplace, and they all start with proactively promoting a community of equality.
+Still, even if your business takes genuine steps toward preventing gender discrimination, it only takes one such situation to tarnish the company’s reputation and possibly lead to a very expensive lawsuit.